Courses

 Installing Notification Appliances

-Speakers, horns and strobes are common fire alarm outputs.
-Learn proper spacing and installation of these and other notification appliances to ensure building evacuation in case of fire.
+Speakers, horns, strobes, bells, beacons, and sirens are common system outputs.
+Learn proper spacing and installation of these and other notification appliances to ensure occupant notification.
 More details...

 Installing Surge Suppressors

-Voltage spikes can cause tremendous damage to fire alarm panels and devices.
-Code requires that you protect fire alarm systems from surges.
-Learn how to how to properly install various types of surge suppressors.
+Voltage spikes can cause tremendous damage to panels, controllers, and devices.
+Learn how to how to properly install various types of surge suppressors and the specific requirements for protecting fire alarm systems.
 More details...

 Free Sample